Ireland Company Constitution

 An LTD company has a Constitution instead of a Memorandum & Articles of Association

 A company private limited by shares (LTD) must have a Constitution in order to be incorporated.
 Under the Companies Act 2014, companies do not have stated objects if they are registered as a Private Limited Company, instead they have a simple one document constitution.
-All other company types must have a two part constitution made up of Memorandum & Articles of Association.

 The Constitution of an Irish Limited Company

-The constitution states the name of the company, the fact that the company is a private company limited by shares, any additional regulations the company may wish to specify and takes the form set out in Schedule 1 to the Companies Act 2014.
+The Constitution states the name of the company, the fact that the company is a private company limited by shares, any additional regulations the company may wish to specify and takes the form set out in Schedule 1 to the Companies Act 2014.

 The Constitution under the Companies Act 2014 replaces the term Memorandum and Articles of Association.
 Under the 2014 Act, a company model, Private company limited by shares under Part 2 of the Act, does not have a memorandum (i.e. no set objects stated).